tony/github-exercise/README.rst

   is two of them, which is a duplicative effort.
 It's confusing and can make front-end developer ignorant of their own tools.

+- Livereload is used for the CSS.
+When ``$ gulp`` is watching, altering ``/less/app.less`` should build and update CSS without requiring a refresh to the browser.

 .. _r.js: https://github.com/jrburke/r.js/
 .. _gruntjs/grunt-contrib-requirejs: https://github.com/gruntjs/grunt-contrib-requirejs
 .. _asciidisco/grunt-requirejs: https://github.com/asciidisco/grunt-requirejs